This is Salsa and Beer, a rad place for cool guys to eat.

 steer a sailboat?
 Ehh I wouldn't worry about it, it's not that hard.
 Hope we don't end up way off course and totally screwed!

 Sleeping was another fun adventure.
 Because of the tilt of the boat, it was impossible to sleep on any of the bunks.
-In fact, it was basically impossible to sleep period.
+In fact, it was basically impossible to sleep at all.
 The only

-location on the boat where it was theoretically possible was on a hard, flat bench in the galley.
-You could wedge yourself in between the bench and the wall and pray for slumber.
+location on the boat where it was even theoretically possible was on a hard, flat bench in the galley.
+There, you could wedge yourself in between the bench and the wall and pray for

-Unfortunately, roughly every 15 minutes the boat would run into a huge wave.
-This would cause it to raise up high, then drop suddenly - leaving you dangling in the air Wile E. Coyote
+That's because roughly every 15 minutes the boat would run into a huge wave.
+The entire vessel would heave upwards and then drop suddenly, leaving you dangling in mid-air in

-As an added bonus, there was a glowing LED control panel for a stereo directly above that one bench.
-You see, we had to sleep in shifts so that we could watch out for other boats
+As an added bonus, there was a glowing LED control panel for the onboard stereo directly above that one bench.
+You see, we had to sleep in shifts so that we could take turns watching out for other boats

-during the night.
-My crusty compatriots would play music to help keep themselves awake, so that stereo was rocking all night long.
+crossing our path.
+My crusty compatriots would play music all night to help keep themselves awake, so that stereo was rocking until dawn.
 The control panel was so bright you could see it with your eyes

 closed.
 In fact, I firmly believe that closing your eyes actually made it even brighter.
-Forget waterboarding, put some terrorists on that boat for a few nights and see how
+No biggie, really.
+Why sleep at all when instead you could spend your evenings

 Tune in next week for the thrilling conclusion of this trying tale!